FAQ's

 Learn more about personal or professional coaching.

-My approach is not about productivity, hustle, or optimization for its own sake.
-Many people I work with are already doing too much—or have been pushing themselves for a long time.
+Jill's approach is not about productivity, hustle, or optimization for its own sake.
+Many people Jill works with are already doing too much, or have been pushing themselves for a long time.

 Coaching can help you: